 - Cold intolerance

-The purpose of treatment is to reduce pain and inflammation and treat hyperthyroidism, if it occurs.
-Anti-inflammatory medications such as aspirin or ibuprofen are used to control pain in mild cases.
+The goal of treatment is to reduce pain and treat hyperthyroidism, if it occurs.
+Drugs such as aspirin or ibuprofen are used to control pain in mild cases.

 When to Contact a Medical Professional